novius/laravel-scout-elasticsearch-driver/README.md

 Option | Description
 --- | ---
 client | A setting hash to build Elasticsearch client.
 More information you can find [here](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/configuration.html#_building_the_client_from_a_configuration_hash).
-By default the host is set to `localhost:9200`. indexer | Set to `single` for the single document indexing and to `bulk` for the bulk document indexing.
-By default is set to `single`. document_refresh | This option controls when updated documents appear in the search results.
+By default the host is set to `localhost:9200`. document_refresh | This option controls when updated documents appear in the search results.
 Can be set to `'true'`, `'false'`, `'wait_for'` or `null`.
 More details about this option you can find [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-refresh.html).
 By default set to `null`.

 Note, that if you use the bulk document indexing you'll probably want to change the chunk size, you can do that in the `config/scout.php` file.